tammet/nlpsolver/README.md

 You need to install Stanza to run nlpsolver.
 No other additional packages or special installation is necessary.

-Initially we used Stanza versions 1.3.0 and 1.4.1, and later switched to 1.5.
+Initially we used Stanza versions 1.3.0 and 1.4.1, currently using 1.5.
 All of these Stanza versions should be usable for the nlpsolver, although the results of the semantic parser depend on the Stanza output and may vary between Stanza versions.
 The simplest way to install Stanza